-In order to understand the details of your coverage, you must read the actual policy.
+To understand the details of your coverage, you must read the policy.
 When reviewing the policy, spend extra time studying the provisions about pre-existing conditions.
-Don't change policies just to get a lower price.
+Don't change policies just to solely get a lower price.
 Premiums can change, and a new policy may not remain less expensive than the old one.
 Ask yourself, "Would a new policy really improve my health coverage?"
 Perhaps your old policy can be updated to provide the additional coverage you want.